 Last Updated on March 10, 2019

 What is the point of travelling to you?
 Is it to make memories, to see new countries, to tick off another country off the list?
-Is it about meeting people or simply tasting new food?
-Travelling invokes a lot of questions and a question I am often asked is why I travel.
+Is it about meeting local people or simply tasting new food?
+Travelling local invokes a lot of questions and a question I am often asked is why I travel.
 Most of those reasons are true but one is incredibly important to me and I think it should be to every traveller – it’s the importance of meeting the local people.